Dear Sue

 .

-To make a long story short, I compiled a program for Amy that consisted of Reading Tutor plus additional hands-on exercises:
+I compiled a program for Amy that consisted of:

 (1.)
-Two exercises to address her letter reversals (scroll up to see the reversals in her copywork), two exercises to improve handwriting, and an additional reading exercise.
+Exercises to address her letter reversals (scroll up to see the reversals in her copywork), exercises to improve handwriting, and a reading exercise.

 (2.)
-Two math exercises — an exercise to automatize counting and one to automatize addition.
-Subtraction, multiplication and division were to be dealt with at a later stage.
+Math exercises — an exercise to automatize counting and one to automatize addition.
+Subtraction, multiplication, and division were to be dealt with later.

 (3.)
 Advice on improving her language ability.

-Chloe and Amy started working in early September of 2018.
-On October 20, 2018 I received an email from Chloe:
+Chloe and Amy started working in early September.
+Seven weeks later, I received an email from Chloe:

 HELLO!

 Amy finished a book yesterday that we did using your method of word cards.
 I started pulling cards for a second book yesterday.
 This morning she picked up the book I intended as that second book and READ all 48 pages herself!
-A few words she asked about but about 90% read it herself.
+She asked about a few words, but about 90% read them herself.
 Thank you!!!!
 A very happy day for both of us!

-If you are able to download this video you can see how much better she is reading.
+If you download this video, you can see how much better she reads.
 She picked this book up about a week ago and read 90% of it without help!!!
-So we made a video to give her Grammys for Christmas. ❤️ Thanks for your tools which have helped us make this progress!
+So we made a video to give her Grammys for Christmas. ❤️ Thanks for your tools, which have helped us make this progress!

 .